AndreasAZiegler/AndreasAZiegler.github.io/content/publication/arxiv24-ziegler/index.md

 publication: In *arXiv*
 publication_short: In *arXiv*

-abstract: Table tennis is a fast-paced and exhilarating sport that demands agility, precision, and fast reflexes.
-In recent years, robotic table tennis has become a popular research challenge for robot perception algorithms.
-Fast and accurate ball detection is crucial for enabling a robotic arm to rally the ball back successfully.
-Previous approaches have employed conventional frame-based cameras with CNN or traditional computer vision methods.
-In this paper, we propose a novel solution that combines an event-based camera with Spiking Neural Network (SNN) for ball detection.
-We use multiple state-of-the-art SNN frameworks and develop a SNN architecture for each of them, complying with their corresponding limitations.
-Additionally, we implement the SNN solution across multiple neuromorphic edge devices, conducting comparisons of their accuracies and run-times.
-This furnishes robotics researchers with a benchmark illustrating the capabilities achievable with each SNN framework and a corresponding neuromorphic edge device.
-Next to this comparison of SNN solutions for robots, we also show that an SNN on a neuromorphic edge device is able to run in real-time in a closed loop robotic system, a table tennis robot in our use case.
+abstract: Neuromorphic Computing (NC) and Spiking Neural Networks (SNNs) in particular are often viewed as the next generation of Neural Networks (NNs).
+NC is a novel bio-inspired paradigm for energy efficient neural computation, often relying on SNNs in which neurons communicate via spikes in a sparse, event-based manner.
+This communication via spikes can be exploited by neuromorphic hardware implementations very effectively and results in a drastic reductions of power consumption and latency in contrast to regular GPU-based NNs.
+In recent years, neuromorphic hardware has become more accessible, and the support of learning frameworks has improved.
+However, available hardware is partially still experimental, and it is not transparent what these solutions are effectively capable of, how they integrate into real-world robotics applications, and how they realistically benefit energy efficiency and latency.
+In this work, we provide the robotics research community with an overview of what is possible with SNNs on neuromorphic hardware focusing on real-time processing.
+We introduce a benchmark of three popular neuromorphic hardware devices for the task of event-based object detection.
+Moreover, we show that an SNN on a neuromorphic hardware is able to run in a challenging table tennis robot setup in real-time.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.